 Instacash by MoneyLion

 The first time you request Instacash, you’ll get at least $25.
 If you have recurring deposits in your banking history, that amount can be increased to anywhere from $50 to $500, depending on factors like whether you opt-in to MoneyLion’s credit building or banking products.
 MoneyLion’s fee depends on the features you choose.
 It can range from $1 to $19.99 per month.

-Chime is an online bank that is a lot like Varo, and not all platforms are compatible.
-Chime offers a number of different banking features, including spending accounts, ATM access and credit builder products.
+Like Varo, Chime is an online bank, and not all platforms are compatible.
+Chime offers many different banking features, including spending accounts, ATM access and credit builder products.

 Like Varo, it offers cash advances through its “SpotMe” product.
 SpotMe will deposit money in your account when your spending balance doesn’t have enough funds to cover outgoing expenses.
 In the beginning, SpotMe limits users to a $40 limit.
-As you use the product and pay it back over time, that amount goes up.
+That amount goes up as you use the product and pay it back over time.

 Understand that the “SpotMe” product offered by Chime only works with Chime accounts.
 It will not deposit the advance into your Varo account.
 You can, however, transfer money between your Chime and Varo accounts using the Plaid platform.